 Manufacturing defects on exterior aluminum cladding finish are covered for 20 years.
 Defects include chalking, fading, and peeling.

-Anodized finishes and other exterior finishes are warranted against manufacturing defects for five years.
+For five years, Anodized and other exterior finishes are warranted against manufacturing defects.
 This type of finish is not warranted in coastal areas.

-Standard exterior composite clad finish is warranted for 10 years.
+The standard exterior composite clad finish is warranted for ten years.

 Interior finish coverage

 Like exterior finishes, different interior finishes have different levels of coverage.